dliedke/LikeAllStrava/README.md

 In case you don't provide the message in command line the application will request it.

-Note: emoticons are not supported due to Selenium limitations.
+Note: emoticons are not supported due to Selenium limitations (for post message and athlete names).

 # Use it wisely